The Lambert Way to Gaussianize heavy tailed data with the inverse of Tukey's h as a special case: Introduction

 \section{Introduction}

-Both theory and statistical practice are tightly linked to Gaussianity.
-In theory, many statistical models require the data, noise, or parameters to have a (multivariate) Gaussian distribution: i) t and F-tests in regression rely on the assumption of (approximately) Gaussian errors; ii) pattern recognition or de-noising methods for images often model the additive noise as a Gaussian random field \citep{AchimTsakalidesBezerianos03_Imagedenoising}; iii) non-standard distributions can be modelled by a mixture of Gaussians \citep{Blum99_GMMforHeavyTails}; iv) the Kalman filter is known to be optimal - in its basic form - for Gaussian errors \citep{Friedland05_ControlSystemDesign}; v) many time series models are based on the building block of a Gaussian white noise sequence $\varepsilon_t$ \citep{BrockwellDavis98, Engle82,GrangerJoyeux01}.
-In all the above cases, the model $\mathcal{M}_{\mathcal{N}}$, parameter estimates $\widehat{\theta}$ and their standard errors, and many other statistical properties, are then studied - all based on the ideal(istic) assumption of Gaussianity.\\
+Statistical theory and practice are both tightly linked to Gaussianity.
+In theory, many methods require Gaussian data or noise: \begin{inparaenum}[i)] \item regression often assumes Gaussian errors; \item pattern recognition for images often model noise as a Gaussian random field \citep{AchimTsakalidesBezerianos03_Imagedenoising}; \item many time series models are based on Gaussian white noise \citep{BrockwellDavis98, Engle82,GrangerJoyeux01}. \end{inparaenum}